 Go to the

 beginning-elm directory in your terminal and run

-elm-reactor.
-After that open this URL on a browser:
+elm reactor.
+After that open this URL in a browser:

-elm-examples as one of the directories listed in File Navigation section.
+src as one of the directories listed in the File Navigation section.
 Click on it.
-You should see the
+Now you should see the

 Playground.elm file.
 If you click that file too,

-elm-reactor will compile the code in it and display the result.
-You should see the string “Godspeed” on a browser.
+elm reactor will compile the code in it and display the string “Godspeed”.

 Partial Function Application